danhphan/git-tutorial/0-installation.md

   here because they don't produce plain text files, but rather more elaborate file formats that include text formatting information.

 - **A graphical git client or browser**.
-This lets you visualise your git history more easily, and understand the concepts behind git better.
+This lets you visualize your git history more easily, and understand the concepts behind git better.
 For a full list of clients, see [here](http://git-scm.com/downloads/guis).
 On Mac, I recommend [Git Tower](https://www.git-tower.com), though it's not free.
 The cross-platform [SourceTree](https://www.sourcetreeapp.com/) is free and available on Windows and Mac.
 On Linux, try gitg or gitk.

 ## Git installation